|240 Door Vinyl Stripe Kits

 240 DOOR VINYL STRIPE KITS

-that was stuck onto the paint.
-It first appeared on 240
+stuck onto the paint.
+It first appeared on 240 Turbo

-Turbo models beginning in 1981 (except for black cars, since black cars
+models beginning in 1981 (except for black cars, since

 <<< Your first step is to buy a special VINYL ERASER WHEEL that will fit on your drill.
 A pneumatic drill is shown here, but any drill works.
 Vinyl eraser wheels are easy to find these days.
 Not so easy when I last did this to my 245 almost 20 years ago.